gregorplop/postdoc/README.md

    Data pushed into a Pool is eventually stored in SQLite databases called **Media**.
 These are files that are created in configurable locations and cannot grow beyond a predefined limit (within some tolerance).
 A Pool can be configured to auto-create the next empty medium if the current working medium reaches its size limit.

    For examples over how *pdstorage* is implemented you can refer to **pdvfs_testGUI** and **pdStorageConsole** applications.
 For exploring the contents of the SQLite databases, you can use the **pdSQLiteStudio** application.
-More specific documentation on how to use the public methods will be included as notes in the corresponding classes, but generaally an effort is being made to keep things as sraightforward and self-explanatory as possible.
+More specific documentation on how to use the public methods will be included as notes in the corresponding classes, but generally an effort is being made to keep things as straightforward and self-explanatory as possible.

    **A final note of caution on pdstorage:**  While having multiple client applications running locally, mounting a VFS and performing I/O on Media is considered a safe practice, what is **ABSOLUTELY UNSAFE**, is connecting to a VFS or Media that reside on a shared network drive.
 This is an SQLite limitation and if at all possible to engage in such practice, you're risking database corruption. *You have been warned.*